 Areas for improvement

 As referenced above, Harrison can stand to refine his pass-rush plan further ahead of the NFL Draft.
-Additionally, he can further hone his bend around the edge.
-The Ohio State DL owns impressive ankle flexion for his size and above-average hip flexibility.
-However, his torso isn’t as bendy or flexible on its own.
-This limits the degree to which he can shrink his surface area.
+Additionally, he’s not especially bendy around the edge.
+The Ohio State DL flashes some limited ankle flexion at times.
+However, his torso is startlingly stiff.
+This limits the degree to which he can shrink his surface area, and it causes a lot of his rushes to fade at the apex, because he can’t bend under the corner.

 Harrison can also struggle to disengage in run defense and can stand to play to his athletic potential more often.
 Moreover, the Ohio State DL can be late to react when reading option plays.
 To his credit, he improved his play recognition and reaction quickness in 2020.
-Further growth in 2021 will only bode well for the Buckeyes star.
+2021 was a bit of a stagnant season, but there will be opportunities to bounce back in 2022.

 Zach Harrison’s Player Profile